JoshuaToth/SenpaiPathway/src/mdpages/shopping-cart2solid.md

 This step should be a complete rewrite and not a refactor of the previous step.
 It is this way to encourage the pupil to approach the problem from a fresh perspective.

+The extension is used to add another layer of pricing and to prompt the user to not simply refactor their previous code.

 After the step is completed:
 - Ask the pupil if they had any difficulties/why
 - Get the pupil to take you through their code and ask them to show it working.